michelenzoetoundi/michelenzoetoundi/Curriculum.md

-# 🟢 Phase 1 — Data Analyst Skills
+# 🟢 Phase 1 — Data Analyst → Junior Data Scientist

-> This phase corresponds to building the foundational skills of a data analyst.
+> This phase builds the essential, employable skills to enter the data field.
+You'll master the tools to collect, clean, analyze, and visualize data, and build foundational models to generate business insights and support decision-making.

 ---